Four men ordered to hang for fatal gang rape on New Delhi bus - Local News 8

 Police said the men took turns raping the woman, using an iron rod to violate her as the bus drove around the city for almost an hour.
 Her male companion was beaten as he tried to fight them off.
 When they had finished, the men dumped their two victims by the side of the road.

-The case made headlines worldwide.
+The case of the woman — who became known as Nirbhaya, which means “fearless” in Hindi — made headlines worldwide.
 Hundreds of thousands of men and women came onto the streets to protest poor safety, weak laws, a faulty and prejudiced law enforcement system and an overburdened judiciary.

 But while punishments have become harsher, and reporting of crimes has improved thanks to greater awareness of sexual violence, experts say the underlying issues remain unaddressed.

-Note: This story has been updated to remove the name of the victim.